Image: Pam Tippett, John Waters, actor and musician (2018), oil on canvas, 122 x 91.5cm

-When the opportunity arose to paint John for a community event in Southern Highlands where we both live, I was very pleased.
-It was a chance to not only paint someone with an interesting face and relaxed physical presence.
-He proved to be an entertaining sitter, with great stories from his acting and musical experiences an interesting and varies life.
+When the opportunity arose to paint John for a community event in the Southern Highlands where we both live, I was very pleased.
+It was a chance to not only paint someone with an interesting face but also a relaxed physical presence.
+He proved to be an entertaining sitter, with great stories from his acting and musical experiences and his interesting and varied life.

 MICHELLE HISCOCK – Artist Statement

 I was fortunate to find in Kate a wonderfully generous sitter with a deep instinct for the creative process, although the challenges were evident from the moment she took her position in front of the easel.
 Apart from the highly entertaining conversations which made deep concentration difficult, there was the fact that the ideal actor’s face is a broad, smooth surface without too many peculiarities; an elusive mask on which light and shade produce a kaleidoscope of different moods but which at the same time maintains an appealing and striking sculptural form.
 I wondered what it must be like to make art with one’s body in space; to radiate emotions and thoughts so that we feel them in turn.
 And then there is the passage of time, from seeing her on screens and in magazines in my childhood to discovering her as a friend of a friend and a neighbour.

 Which Kate was I attempting to paint, the glamorous images of her from my youth which seemed to hover in front of her like a diaphanous veil, or the woman, very close to my mother’s age who has hurried over to my studio unadorned – or some composite suffused with memory?

 The exhibition will be on display at the S.H.
 Ervin Gallery from 12 October – 2 December 2018.